firozkhan18/technologies-notes/concept-wise.md

 The `ExecutorService` interface provides a robust framework for concurrent programming in Java, making it easier to manage threads and execute tasks asynchronously.
 By using these methods, you can effectively handle task submission, execution, and lifecycle management in a multi-threaded environment.

 ---
-## Garbage collection (GC) algorithms

-Java provides several garbage collection (GC) algorithms to manage memory automatically.
-Each of these algorithms has its own strengths and use cases.
-Here’s an overview of **Serial GC**, **Parallel GC**, **G1 GC**, and **ZGC**:

-### 1. Serial GC

-- **Description**: The Serial Garbage Collector is a simple and straightforward collector that uses a single thread for garbage collection.
-It is designed for single-threaded applications and is suitable for small applications with low memory requirements.

-- **Characteristics**:
-  - **Single-threaded**: Only one thread performs garbage collection, which can lead to pauses in application execution during collection.
-  - **Stop-the-World**: All application threads are paused during the collection process.
-  - **Best for Small Applications**: Suitable for small applications with limited memory and where pause times are not critical.

-- **Usage**: Enabled with `-XX:+UseSerialGC`.

-### 2. Parallel GC (Parallel Scavenge)

-- **Description**: The Parallel Garbage Collector is designed for throughput.
-It uses multiple threads to perform garbage collection and is optimized for high throughput in multi-threaded applications.

-- **Characteristics**:
-  - **Multi-threaded**: Uses multiple threads to perform both minor and major collections.
-  - **Stop-the-World**: Similar to Serial GC, it pauses all application threads during garbage collection.
-  - **Throughput-Oriented**: Focuses on maximizing the overall throughput of the application.

-- **Usage**: Enabled with `-XX:+UseParallelGC`.

-### 3. G1 GC (Garbage-First Garbage Collector)

-- **Description**: The G1 Garbage Collector is designed for applications that require predictable pause times while still providing high throughput.
-It divides the heap into regions and prioritizes the collection of regions with the most garbage.

-- **Characteristics**:
-  - **Region-Based**: The heap is divided into multiple regions, allowing G1 to collect garbage incrementally.
-  - **Concurrent Marking**: G1 performs concurrent marking of live objects, which helps to reduce pause times.
-  - **Pause Time Goals**: Allows setting a target for maximum pause times using the `-XX:MaxGCPauseMillis` option.

-- **Usage**: Enabled with `-XX:+UseG1GC`.

-### 4. ZGC (Z Garbage Collector)

-- **Description**: ZGC is a low-latency garbage collector that aims to provide near-zero pause times, making it suitable for large heaps (multi-terabyte) and applications that cannot tolerate long garbage collection pauses.

-- **Characteristics**:
-  - **Concurrent and Low-Latency**: Most of the garbage collection work is done concurrently with the application threads, resulting in very short pause times (typically in the range of milliseconds).
-  - **Region-Based**: Similar to G1, ZGC also uses a region-based approach for memory management.
-  - **Handles Large Heaps**: Designed to efficiently manage large heaps without long stop-the-world pauses.

-- **Usage**: Enabled with `-XX:+UseZGC`.

-### Summary

-- **Serial GC**: Single-threaded, simple, best for small applications.
-- **Parallel GC**: Multi-threaded, throughput-oriented, suitable for multi-threaded applications.
-- **G1 GC**: Balances pause times and throughput, suitable for larger applications needing predictable performance.
-- **ZGC**: Low-latency, concurrent collector designed for applications that require minimal pause times and can handle large heaps.

-Choosing the right garbage collector depends on the specific requirements of your application, such as throughput, latency, and memory usage patterns.

----

-## Causes of Memory Leaks in Java

-A memory leak in Java occurs when the Java Virtual Machine (JVM) retains references to objects that are no longer needed, preventing the garbage collector from reclaiming their memory.
-This can lead to increased memory usage and ultimately cause an application to run out of memory.

-1. **Static Fields**: Objects held in static fields are not eligible for garbage collection until the class is unloaded, which typically happens only when the application is terminated.

-2. **Listener/Callback References**: If an object registers itself as a listener to another object but does not unregister when it is no longer needed, it can lead to memory retention.

-3. **Collection Classes**: Holding references in collection classes (e.g., `List`, `Map`) without clearing them can cause leaks, especially in long-lived applications.

-4. **ThreadLocal Variables**: Misuse of `ThreadLocal` can lead to memory leaks, particularly in environments with thread pools, as the references can persist beyond the lifecycle of a thread.

-5. **Inner Classes**: Non-static inner classes hold an implicit reference to their enclosing class.
-If the inner class instance outlives the enclosing class, it can prevent garbage collection.

-### Prevention Strategies

-1. **Nullify References**: Set references to `null` when they are no longer needed, especially in long-lived objects.

-2. **Weak References**: Use `WeakReference` or `SoftReference` for caches or listeners that should be cleared when memory is needed.

-3. **Unregister Listeners**: Always unregister listeners or callbacks when the objects are no longer needed.

-4. **Avoid Static References**: Limit the use of static fields to those that need to persist for the application's lifetime.

-5. **Use Profiling Tools**: Utilize memory profiling tools (like VisualVM, YourKit, or Eclipse MAT) to identify and diagnose memory leaks.

-6. **Review Data Structures**: Regularly review and clear collections to ensure they do not hold onto unnecessary references.

-7. **Limit Inner Class Use**: Consider using static inner classes or standalone classes to avoid unintended references to the enclosing class.

-8. **Be Cautious with ThreadLocal**: Use `ThreadLocal` judiciously and ensure values are removed when no longer needed.

-### Conclusion

-By being mindful of object references, employing the right patterns, and regularly profiling your application, you can effectively prevent memory leaks and maintain optimal memory management in your Java applications.

----

 Choosing the right garbage collector depends on the specific requirements of your application, such as throughput, latency, and memory usage patterns.